LaunchAcademy/launchtails-clinic/launchtails-clinic.md

 - Clicking on a drink listed on the index page should direct the user to that drink's show page, at `/drinks/((drink id here))`.
 For example, if I click on the title of an drink with an id of `4`, I should be taken to `/drinks/4`.
 - Similarly, if I navigate directly to `/drinks/4` in my browser (by typing in the URL), I should be taken to the show page for the drink with an id of `4`
-- On the `/drinks/((drink id here))` page, the user should see the drink's title and the body (and not the title or body of any other drink!).
+- On the `/drinks/((drink id here))` page, the user should see the drink's title and the content (and not the title or content of any other drink!).

 ### Step 3